hyperkai/django-blog/aws-blog/README.md

 ===

-There's already been "docker-compose.yml" and "dockerfiles" in this folder.
+There's already been "docker-compose.yml" and "dockerfile" in this folder.

 So just run "docker-compose up -d --build" for deployment.